 Early data have indicated that a national project, dubbed MAGIC (Managing access by generating improvements in cannulation), has improved cannulation techniques of haemodialysis accesses in UK centres.
-Katie Fielding, a haemodialysis nurse and trainee advanced clinical practitioner (ACP) at the University Hospitals of Derby and Burton NHS Foundation Trust in Derby, UK—who is also leading the project—reported these findings at the Vascular Access Society of Britain & Ireland 2021 scientific meeting (VASBI; 16–17 September, virtual), noting that an increase in arteriovenous (AV) access rates was observed “sooner than expected” too.
+Catherine Fielding, a haemodialysis nurse and trainee advanced clinical practitioner (ACP) at the University Hospitals of Derby and Burton NHS Foundation Trust in Derby, UK—who is also leading the project—reported these findings at the Vascular Access Society of Britain & Ireland 2021 scientific meeting (VASBI; 16–17 September, virtual), noting that an increase in arteriovenous (AV) access rates was observed “sooner than expected” too.

 MAGIC is a national project being supported by the Kidney Quality Improvement Partnership (KQuIP), and based on needling recommendations from the British Renal Society (BRS) and VASBI.
 Its main aim is to improve cannulation practice in the UK—with the hope that this will in turn preserve vascular access function and minimise complications in dialysis patients.
 According to Fielding, MAGIC is being implemented in UK centres via four key stages: establishing baseline measures; educating staff with eLearning packages, boosting patient awareness using posters and cards; and, finally, the ‘region designed’ phase, which involves working with the centre to develop a quality improvement project that suits its specific needs.